waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Meta-Progression & Lessons Learned

 ## A. Self-Correction Log (Master)
-- **Systematic Validation Failure:** Repeatedly failed to correctly report validation checks. **Correction:** Must treat all validation checks with extreme diligence. `validation_check_generator` tool is highest development priority.
+- **Core Failure: Flawed Validation & Data Integrity.** I have repeatedly failed to correctly report validation checks and have hallucinated game state. **Correction:** I must treat all validation checks with extreme diligence and trust system data over my own perception.
 - **Deferred Maintenance & Analysis Failure:** I have failed to perform tool/notepad maintenance immediately and have failed to analyze the detailed failure reports from my tools. **Correction:** I must always analyze the full output of my tools, especially failure reports, to understand the root cause of a problem before forming a conclusion.
 All maintenance is my absolute highest priority and must be performed immediately.
 - **Untested Assumptions & Confirmation Bias:** I have repeatedly made assumptions without testing them and have failed to actively try to *disprove* my own hypotheses. **Correction:** I must be more rigorous in applying the scientific method.
 For every conclusion, I should consider and attempt a test that could prove it wrong.
 - **Strategic Inflexibility & Failure to Adapt:** I have shown inflexibility by sticking to a failing plan or tool instead of pivoting.
 When a tool is unavailable or a strategy fails repeatedly, I must adapt and switch to a backup plan more quickly.